 The sticker was required to provide the following information:

 In more recent years additional requirements have been added.
 Now the sticker must also provide the fuel economy metrics provided by the EPA.
-This can be a great deal of information, particularly if you are looking at a hybrid, electric, natural gas, or other type of non-traditionally fueled vehicles.
+This can be a great deal of information, particularly if you are looking at a hybrid, electric, natural gas, or other types of non-traditionally fueled vehicle.
 There are special stickers for many of these types of vehicles.

 Additionally, the sticker now provides more than just city and highway mileage figures.
 Clearly posted is information concerning the fuel efficiency and details on the greenhouse gas emissions and other air pollution information.
 The sticker must also provide the National Highway Transportation Safety Administration’s crash test ratings.

 So that is the basics of the window sticker.
 It was originally mandated to provide shoppers with basic information in a clear and standardized format.
 Since then it has evolved to provide more comprehensive information about efficiency, fuel costs, and air pollution.
 The process has been evolving for years and was recently overhauled.
-Focus groups and government agencies worked out the best way to present the information in both straight numbers and small graphs or charts to visually provide information.
+Focus groups and government agencies worked out the best way to present the information to customers in both straight numbers and small graphs or charts.

 Another change is that the newer stickers will indicate the amount of fuel needed to drive 100 miles.
-The idea is to provide consumers with a better number for using in comparisons between vehicles.
-The EPA has long been dissatisfied with the miles per gallon technique as it is simply not very accurate and poorly designed for comparing different vehicle’s economic performance.
+The idea is to provide consumers with a better number for use in comparisons between vehicles.
+The EPA has long been dissatisfied with the miles per gallon technique as it is simply not very accurate and poorly designed for comparing different vehicles’ economic performance.

 Finally, they are adding a QR code.
 That is that funny little 1-inch box with the dots in it.
 You can scan that into your phone and actually enter your personal driving habits and see some real-world application of the data on the sticker – as it applies to you.